olimar718/powerbutton/README.md

 # powerbutton
-software power button longpress
+Software power button longpress via a tile in quick settings
 Using root permission
 Usefull when your powerbutton is broken